enyo/iris/README.md

 getServiceDefinitions().startServers();
 ```

-And in you `build.dart` you set the script to generate the client classes:
+And in your `build.dart` you set the script to generate the client classes:

 ```dart